raspberrypilearning/non-player-characters/en/step_4.md

 --- task ---

-Add code to the `Start()` and `Update` methods so the Dog moves forward until the distance from it's start position is **greater than** `maxMovement`.
+Add code to the `Start()` and `Update()` methods so the Dog moves forward until the distance from its start position is **greater than** `maxMovement`.

 First the `Start()` method is used to set the `startPosition` when the game starts.

-Subtracting the current position vector from the position where the Dog starts `transform.position - startPosition` gives the distance the Dog has travelled.
+`Vector3.Distance()` uses the current position vector and the `startPosition` to calculate the distance the Dog has travelled.

 When the max movement is reached the Dog turns `180` degrees and the `startPosition` variable is updated to the current position.
-The Dog then moves forward again until the maximum has been reached, this process repeats to create the patrol behaviour.
+The Dog then moves forward again until the maximum distance has been reached, this process repeats to create the patrol behaviour.

 --- code ---
 ---